-If you are interested in joining a waiting list for this course and to be added to a contact list for future courses then please email me using the contact box at the end of this page.
+If you are interested in being contacted in the Spring for either or both courses then please email me using the contact box at the end of this page.

 Note that previous experience of painting portraits or lifeclass studies in oil paint is a pre-requisite to getting the most from the course.

 Why did I get involved?
 I met Andrew at his exhibition in London and queried why he taught portraiture in Umbria but not in Britain.
 He said if you organise it I’ll turn up, so here it is.

 Feedback from previous courses…

 “He’s so tuned in to each individual artist, and pushes or coaxes everyone in the right direction…”

 “I felt that Andrew very cleverly tailored his advice for each artist, and that’s surely the mark of a great teacher.”

 “He has a totally non-judgemental approach, which allows participants of widely differing ability and experience to relax.
 His whole approach is non-competitive.
 But despite this he gives very considered and incisive advice and feedback to each person as they work.”

 “Watching Andrew was a masterclass and the relaxed environment made for a great studio atmosphere.”